Sword of Vermilion – Review

 How Does It Handle?

 Interestingly, there are one or two differences between the Mega Drive version and the arcade version.
 For example, the punching and kicking is noticeably slower in the arcade version.
 This all changes, however, once you transform into your beastie.
-Your speed increases significantly and you pretty much fly around the screen, which you don’t do when playing the Mega Drive version.
+Your speed increases significantly and you pretty much whizz around the screen destroying everything you com into contact with, which you don’t do when playing the Mega Drive version.
 The arcade version also sees a slight delay when you try to jump higher because our hero crouches briefly before leaping.
 This adds an element of realism to the game but takes some getting used to.

 Graphics